11 Phone Selling Techniques That Work. Grow Your Sales Right Now!

 Instead, speak as though you are talking to a friend.
 Use their names no more than three times in a conversation.

-If you are looking for an answer to this question: how to sell a phone to a customer - example is also here: remember that you are speaking to a live person that has a name, things to do and certain goals to achieve.
+If you are looking for an answer to the question “How to sell via phone to a customer?” remember that you are speaking to a live person who has a name, things to do, and certain goals to achieve.
 Treat them with empathy and it will definitely pay off.

 8. Ask Questions